Phanom Thuan district: History

+Toponymy

-The name "Phanom Thuan" comes from a local waterway Khlong Thuan or Maenam Thuan, a minor branch of Mae Klong River which separated itself from the Mae Klong at Tha Muang district in the area of Mae Klong Dam then flows upstream (hence the name "Phanom Thuan", which means "upstream water course") up till it finally confluence with Khlong Chorakhe Sam Phan, a branch of Tha Chin River.
+The name "Phanom Thuan" comes from a local waterway, Khlong Thuan or Maenam Thuan, a minor branch of the Mae Klong River which separates from the Mae Klong at Tha Muang district, near the Mae Klong Dam.
+It then flows upstream (hence the name "Phanom Thuan," which means "upstream watercourse") until it finally converges with Khlong Chorakhe Sam Phan, a branch of the Tha Chin River.
+Meanwhile, "Phanom" is a borrowed word from the Khmer "ភ្នំ," meaning "mountain."

 Geography

-Neighbouring districts are (from the south clockwise) Tha Maka, Tha Muang, Bo Phloi, Huai Krachao of Kanchanaburi Province, U Thong and Song Phi Nong of Suphanburi province.
+Neighbouring districts are (from the south clockwise) Tha Maka, Tha Muang, Mueang Kanchana Buri, Bo Phloi, Huai Krachao of Kanchanaburi Province, U Thong and Song Phi Nong of Suphanburi province.

 Administration

+Provincial administration

-The district is divided into eight sub-districts (tambons), which are further subdivided into 103 villages (mubans).
-There are four sub-district municipalities (thesaban tambon) within the district.
-Phanom Thuan covers the central part of the sub-district Phanom Tuan, Talat Khet the part central of Rang Wai.
-The municipality Rang Wai covers the remaining parts of the sub-district, and Nong Sarai the whole of the same-named tambon.
-There are a further six tambon administrative organizations (TAO).
+The district is divided into eight subdistricts (tambons), which are further subdivided into 103 administrative villages (mubans).

-Missing numbers now form Huai Krachao District.
+Missing numbers now form Huai Krachao district.

+Local government

+Municipalities

+As of December 2024 there are five municipal (thesaban) areas in the district: Nong Sarai and Don Chedi subdistrict municipalities (thesaban tambons) consist of the whole subdistricts Nong Sarai and Don Chedi, Phanom Thuan subdistrict municipality covers parts of subdistrict Phanom Tuan, Rang Wai and Talat Khet subdistrict municipalities cover the entire subdistrict Rang Wai.

+Subdistrict administrative organizations

+The non-municipal areas are administered by five subdistrict administrative organizations - SAO (ongkan borihan suan tambon - o bo toh).